100+ Years of Excellence

 KCU announces plans to develop additional medical school campus in Joplin, Mo.

-The Kansas City University of Medicine and Biosciences (KCU), the University of Missouri – Kansas City (UMKC) and the University of Kansas (KU) Medical Center proudly announce a research consortium among the three Kansas City-area institutions.
+KCU, the University of Missouri – Kansas City (UMKC) and the University of Kansas (KU) Medical Center proudly announce a research consortium among the three Kansas City-area institutions.

 KCU unveils refreshed brand identity.

 KCU opens its second campus in Joplin, Mo.
-KCU-Joplin is the first medical school in Missouri in nearly 50 years and it's the only medical school in the Southwest region of the state.
+KCU-Joplin is the first medical school campus in Missouri in nearly 50 years and it's the only medical school in the Southwest region of the state.